 Implementing Custom Error Handling

 Use the onError callback to customize error handling.
-This example shows a complete production-ready implementation with user-friendly messages, console logging, and error tracking:
+This recipe shows a simple custom error handler with user-friendly messages and console logging:

 <button class="pdfcrowd-websave"